We all have a story to tell...

 What attracted you to Otto Simon?

-I was originally approached by a recruiter for a freelancing role, as it was originally for a piping design role which I felt I wasn’t quite qualified for, we had a discussion with OSL who saw that there were a lot of transferrable skills.
-During the interviews we determined that I would be a good fit for a staff role and OSL were open to ensuring there was a training programme that would progress my career so that I could ultimately fulfil the role that they were originally recruiting for.
+I was originally approached by an agency with a freelancing role, however at the time I felt I wasn’t quite qualified for it.
+I had a open discussion with OSL who saw that there were a lot of transferrable skills.
+During the interviews we determined that I would be a good fit for a staff role instead where I could be supported and provided with the appropriate training.

-I liked the feeling and honesty of the company, also the way the company was structured by being an Employee Owned Trust, was new to me and quite interesting, that really swayed me towards a staff position, it was also that offer of enhancing my career.
+I liked the image and honesty of the company.
+Also, the way the company was structured by being an Employee-Owned Trust, was new to me and interesting, that really swayed me towards a staff position.

-I have been fortunate enough to be thrown in at the deep end on several hydrogen projects.
-This has been on a metal recycling plant, an asphalt plant, a brick works and even on a hydrogen producing yacht which has been quite interesting.
-So, I have been building my knowledge of the hydrogen sector and the delivery of hydrogen to those sectors.
+I have been fortunate enough to be thrown in at the deep end on many hydrogen projects.
+This has been on a metal recycling plant, an asphalt plant, a brick works and even on a hydrogen producing yacht which has been very interesting!
+I have been particularly building my knowledge of the hydrogen sector and the delivery of hydrogen to those sectors.

-Apart from the hydrogen jobs I have also been involved in the design of a bio reactor which I found really interesting.
+Apart from the hydrogen jobs I have also been involved in the design of a Biotechnology plant which I enjoyed.

 Out of those projects what are you particularly proud of or particularly enjoyed doing?

-I like the versatility of the work that has been given to me, I never know what is going to land on my desk which is really exciting.
-Working on a superyacht has been quite a new experience of me for me as previously I only had experience on the Floating Production Storage and Offloading vessels in the offshore environment.
-So, to take it up a notch and to add a bit of glamour, visiting the client at their office and working with their naval architects that was all very exciting and a nice job to be on.
+I like the variety of the work that has been given to me, I never know what is going to land on my desk on any given day which is really exciting.
+Working on a superyacht has been a new experience for me, previously I had experience on the Floating Production Storage and Offloading vessels in the offshore environment.
+So, to take it up a notch and to add a bit of glamour, visiting the client at their office and working with their naval architects was all super exciting and a nice job to be on.

-Is there any particular field or discipline you have learnt about during your time working for OSL?
+Was there a particular field or discipline you have preferred during your time at OSL?

 Have there been any particular challenges that you have had to overcome?

-Really, it’s just keeping up with the workload, there’s always new projects landing at my desk, so balancing that with my own personal development is a challenge.
+Keeping up with the workload.
+There are always new projects landing at my desk, so balancing that with my own personal development is a challenge.
 However, I’m lucky that Otto Simon have carved out this time for me in terms of a development plan.
-Any time I have asked for support OSL have supported me.
+Any time I have asked for support OSL have provided it.

 "